The Beginner’s Guide to Google Ad Grants | 2024 Updated

 Organize your keywords into general categories.
 A helpful rule to follow is that all of the ad groups within a campaign should lead to the same landing page.
 This will create a more relevant customer journey for your audience.

 An ad group in Google Ads contains one or more ads that all share a set of keywords.
 This is in between a campaign and an individual ad.
 At the ad group level, you can set up:

 Each ad group carries its own bid, which is the highest amount you’re willing to pay to get the ads within that ad group served.
-For Search Network campaigns, this number would be your maximum cost-per-click or Maximum CPC.
-Note that overall budget, bidding strategy, geotargeting, and start and end dates are all set at the campaign level, not the ad group level.
+For search network campaigns, this number would be your maximum cost-per-click or Maximum CPC.
+Note that the overall budget, bidding strategy, geotargeting, and start and end dates are all set at the campaign level, not the ad group level.

 Building out your website landing pages for specific keywords benefits SEO as well.
 Search engines like seeing new, content-rich pages added to your site.

 You should be sending people to the best pages on your site, based on what your ads promise them.
-Do you want people to go to a donation page; an event page; a volunteer page; a newsletter sign up page?
+Do you want people to go to a donation page, an event page, a volunteer page, or a newsletter sign-up page?
 Deliver on your promise and send visitors to specific pages based on the keywords used.

 On your landing page:

 Have a clear and compelling title and your logo.